Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 Not far from Galatz, in Iassi, capital of the Romanian Jewish intelligentsia, was born the same year, in 1898, the poet and philosopher Benjamin Fondane.

-To pay homage to Zacharie and Naftali, both tailor-made tailors for men, women and children, and to the poet, philosopher, filmmaker, and resistant, Benjamin Fondane, and to all those whose names are engraved on our walls, as well as to those, countless, massacred in all possible and unimaginable ways whose names do not appear on any wall, forever disappeared, I want to conclude by reading excerpts from one of the last poems of Benjamin Fondane, who died at Auschwitz.
+To pay homage to Zacharie and Naftali, both tailor-made tailors for men, women and children, and to the poet, philosopher, filmmaker, and resistant, Benjamin Fondane, and to all those whose names are engraved on our walls, as well as to countless others, massacred in all possible and unimaginable ways whose names do not appear on any wall, forever disappeared, I want to conclude by reading excerpts from one of the last poems of Benjamin Fondane, who died at Auschwitz.

 A day will come, it’s sure of the quenched thirst,